 Consider how all these factors will be affected by, and will affect, your use of the wheelchair.

-Your remaining level of mobility may dictate how you get in and out of the chair and which features you may need as part of the chair.
+As mentioned above, your remaining level of mobility may dictate how you get in and out of the chair and which features you may need as part of the chair.
 If you can still walk short distances and can stand up and sit down, you will be able to manage getting in and out of the chair without assistance.

-Every chair will have footplates which either swivel or flip up out of the way.
+Every chair will have footplates which either swivel or flip-up out of the way.
 It is important that you take the time to move the footplates out of the way before you get in or out of the chair.
 If not, they become a trip hazard or you run the risk of tipping the chair should you put your whole weight upon them.

 If you require a hoist to be transferred in and out of the chair, you need to ensure that your hoist and the chair that you choose will work together.
-The base of the hoist will need to span the overall width of the chair - or be able to move underneath it - getting close enough to correctly position you into the seat.
+The base of the hoist will need to span the overall width of the chair, or be able to move underneath it, getting close enough to correctly position you into the seat.

 If your body shape allows, you want to preserve and support good posture by:

 Avoid creating pressure points or limiting your movement within the chair by:

 A wheelchair is a bulky object and can be longer than it is wide.
 A powered chair also carries batteries which add significantly to its weight and possibly its dimensions.
 It is designed to be as safe and balanced as possible, especially when moving over uneven or sloped surfaces.